Aidar5/nattoeng/docs/source/book/20_concurrent_connections/logging.rst

 Now, to output a log message in this script, you should write  ``logging.info("test")``.

-Example of script with login settings: (logging_basics.py file)
+Example of script with logging settings: (logging_basics.py file)

 .. literalinclude:: /pyneng-examples-exercises/examples/20_concurrent_connections/logging_basics.py
   :language: python